-- 1. Pupils are entitled to respect and privacy at all times and especially when changing clothes, washing, showering or undertaking any form of personal care.
+29.1 Pupils are entitled to respect and privacy at all times and especially when changing clothes, washing, showering or undertaking any form of personal care.
 Supervision may be required to safeguard young people or satisfy health and safety considerations.
-This should be appropriate to the needs and age of the pupils concerned. - 2.
-Employees must not have any physical contact with pupils when they are in a state of undress, change in the same room as pupils or shower or bathe with them. - 3.
-Employees should announce their intention to enter rooms where pupils are changing and avoid any visually intrusive behaviour whilst in the room.
-(Safer Recruitment policy is located on the server)
+This should be appropriate to the needs and age of the pupils concerned.

+29.2 Employees must not have any physical contact with pupils when they are in a state of undress, change in the same room as pupils or shower or bathe with them.

+29.3 Employees should announce their intention to enter rooms where pupils are changing and avoid any visually intrusive behaviour whilst in the room.

-30.Personal living space
+30. Personal living space

-1. No pupil should be in or invited into the home of an employee unless the reason for this has been firmly established and agreed with parents or carers and a senior leader or Headteacher.
+30.1 No pupil should be in or invited into the home of an employee unless the reason for this has been firmly established and agreed with parents or carers and a senior leader or Headteacher.